Roseneath Cottage: Ownership by the Templeton family

 Although Macquarie nullified Governor Bligh's Parramatta grant in 1819, in 1839 Bligh's daughter and heir, Mary O'Connell, attempted to reclaim it and evicted residents from the houses built north of the river, including Roseneath Cottage.
 The issue was only resolved in 1841 when the Bligh heirs surrendered their claim to the land in return for confirmation of other land grants.

 In 1840 Roseneath was tenanted by Major Edward Darvall and family who found it 'remote from domestic conveniences.
 Their servants were a black Portuguese cook who spoke little English and a "lazy wild Irish girl" as housemaid.
 Convict Parramatta was evident with an iron gang of 200-300 men passing Roseneath Cottage every day.
 Emily Darvall recorded in a letter: "The cottage stands in a little garden...is brick but the colour is hardly to be distinguished owing to the beautiful creepers that surround it hanging in thick festoons from column to column of the verandah which makes a delightfully cool walk round three sides.
 Ivy, passion flowers, bignonia, honey-suckle and may others all growing most luxuriantly - while the beds are filled will (sic: with) geraniums and roses"...The kitchen and officers are in a detached building behind but with a covered communication.
 The extreme quiet of this spot is its principal charm in my eyes'.
 Also that year, a newspaper reported "John Williams, a runaway convict was indicted for burglariously entering the dwelling house of Janet Templeton at Parramatta, on 6th December, and stealing from there sundry articles.
 Guilty - to be transported for 15 years".

-On 18 March 1842 an adjoining grant previously in the occupation of William Tuckwell (Lot 12 Section 10 (the main lot on which Roseneath Cottage is situated) was (finally) granted to Janet Templeton, of near Goulburn.
-Templeton continued to live at Roseneath until 1842 when she moved to Kelburn.
-In November 1842 a newspaper advertisement announced a sale of household goods would be held at Roseneath, Parramatta.
-In May 1842 the Sydney Herald noted the death of a tenant at Roseneath Cottage, Mrs William Blair, suggesting the place was rented.